patrickodeh1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## 0x06-pointers_arrays_strings

-more pointers, arrays and strings
+more pointers, arrays and string